 Mr. Futrell wrote the curriculum for the Fire Protection Design class taught at Hennepin Technical College and has written chapters for the current Advanced Fire Protection Design Class for Engineers sponsored by the Society of Fire Protection Engineers.
 He has in the past provided continuing education training for sprinkler fitters to maintain their state licenses.
 He is on the task force that has written the curriculum for the Society of Fire Protection Engineers class entitled Sprinkler Design for Engineers since 2003 and taught that class as well.
 He is currently the Chairperson (2010) of the task group updating the SFPE class for 2011 and the Chairperson of the task group developing the new SFPE class on Protection of High-Piled Storage for 2011.

-Mr. Futrell currently serves on the Governor’s Council for Fire Prevention and Control, is a past member of the Executive Committee of the Council, is a member of the Minnesota State Fire Chiefs Association Code Committee, is a member of the International Residential Code Minnesota Coalition, is an alternate member of the Fire Protection Advisory Council, has chaired the Task Force on Performance-Based Design, making recommendations to the Governor’s Council for Fire Prevention and Control and the State Fire Marshal’s Office, and has chaired the Task Force writing a White Paper on Residential Sprinklers in 2009 for the Governor’s Council for Fire Prevention and Control.
+Mr. Futrell was on the Governor’s Council for Fire Prevention and Control, is a past member of the Executive Committee of the Council, was a member of the Minnesota State Fire Chiefs Association Code Committee, was a member of the International Residential Code Minnesota Coalition, was an alternate member of the Fire Protection Advisory Council, has chaired the Task Force on Performance-Based Design, making recommendations to the Governor’s Council for Fire Prevention and Control and the State Fire Marshal’s Office, and has chaired the Task Force writing a White Paper on Residential Sprinklers in 2009 for the Governor’s Council for Fire Prevention and Control.
 For the National Fire Protection Research Foundation, he has served as a member on the technical panels for the Residential Sprinklers and Sloped Ceilings (2008 to 2010), Home Fire Sprinklers and Antifreeze Solutions Literature Review (2010), and Home Fire Sprinklers and Antifreeze Solutions Phase II (2010) projects.

 Mr. Futrell was Chair of the committee and a Contributing Author to the paper “Automatic Fire Sprinklers and Passive Structural Fire Protection (The Impact of Performance-Based Design)”, prepared by the Task Group of the Governor’s Council on Fire Prevention and Control in Minnesota, November 26, 2002.